amartner/amartner.github.io/index.md

 ## Work in Progress
 1. Welfare Effects of Buyer and Seller Power <br>
 with  <a href="https://www.mertdemirer.com/ "> M. Demirer</a>     and    <a href="https://michaelrubens.github.io/"> M. Rubens</a>
-2. Price Discrimination in Supply Chains Welfare Effects <br>
+2. Price Discrimination in Supply Chains Welfare Effects.
+Job Market Paper <br>

 ## Pre-doctoral work
 1. <a href="https://www.sciencedirect.com/science/article/pii/S0306919220302220">Front-of-package warning label effects on manufacturing labor outcomes in Chile</a> <br>